Hesselberg: Appendix: sagas and legends

-It is unsurprising that such a peculiar mountain with its associated history is shrouded in legends, sagas and prophesies of destiny, many of these contain recognisable parallels to the real history of the area.
+It is unsurprising that such a peculiar mountain with its associated history is shrouded in legends and sagas, many of these contain recognisable parallels to the real history of the area.
 In heavy thunder storms people recognised the remaining walls of the ruins as eerie figures and specters, which they associated with the former inhabitants of the castles.
 Later the castle remains were carried away and used as construction material elsewhere strengthening the image of castles sunk into the mountain.
-Four examples from the numerous legends of Hesselberg are provided:
+Three examples from the numerous legends of Hesselberg are provided:

 The legend of the Devil's Hole

 Hidden beneath the peak is the entrance to a buried cave.

 A long time ago some young lads herded sheep on Hesselberg.
 At that time there was a deep cave on the mountain, which is buried today.
 Bursting with curiosity they wanted to know what was inside.
 One of them was lowered by rope down into the deep hole.
 Beforehand the boys had decided to pull him up immediately when he gave a tug on the rope.
 Soon after the boy went into the cave, a three-legged rabbit hobbled across the way, the other lads followed it spontaneously in order to catch it, but the farther they chased the faster the rabbit ran.
 Finally they gave up.
 When they returned to the cave they remembered their fellow in the hole and they immediately pulled the rope up.
-It was stained with blood and at its end there hung a goat's hoof and a note with the mark 'Skrap' upon it, but the boy was gone forever.
+It was stained with blood and at its end there hung a goat's hoof, but the boy was gone forever.

 The mountain's specter

-Legend has it that a long time ago a big fortress stood upon Hesselberg, known as Owl Castle.
+Legend has it that a long time ago a big fortress stood upon Hesselberg.
 In that castle there lived a lord and his only daughter.
 The girl kept the house and had the keys for all the rooms.
 At that time the Huns invaded the Hesselberg region, they burnt down the castle and the girl died within the ruins.
 Legend has it that she still haunts the mountain carrying her bunch of keys on her belt.
 She is seen mostly in Saturday night after the four Ember days.